theautoroboto/devops-practical/README.md

 # Deploy mongodb
 /application/mongo.yml <br>
-Given additional time, I would need to learn hot to make the application authenticate to the mongodb.
+Given additional time, I would need to learn how to make the application authenticate to the mongodb.
 Solution was started in /devops/mongo_user.yml

 # kubernetes steps
 Source in /application